All Episodes

 I mean, the cops are wanting to shoot them all the time and put them in jail all the time.

-It's not a pretty picture, right.
+It's not a pretty picture, right?

 I've always heard this portrayed.

-I've always had life in America for blacks portrayed that way, to one degree or another by black leaders.
+I've always had life in America for blacks portrayed that way to one degree or another by black leaders.

 And it's all part of the way black leaders convince black voters to vote Democrat.

-The Democrats are gonna make sure you have work, the Democrats this, the Democrats that.
+The Democrats this, the Democrats that.

 That is what a large percentage of African Americans are told.

-That's what they think, that's how they're raised.
+That's how they're raised.

 I mean, they just roasted Trump.

-They just raked him over the cold.
+They just raked him over the coals.

-It was a demeaning appeal, it was negative, it was apocalyptic, and this is not the way to reach out to African Americans.
+And this is not the way to reach out to African Americans.

 This is not how you do it.